 4.6.
 Creating Data Views

-In this tutorial, we will be covering the various types of representations that can be applied to geometries and filters.
+In this tutorial, we will be covering the various types of data views that can be applied to geometries and filters.

 Outline